pacificclimate/ncWMS-mm-rproxy/README.md

 If the synchronous nature of Flask becomes a problem in future, it is worth considering [Quart](https://gitlab.com/pgjones/quart), a Python ASGI web microframework with the same API as Flask.
+We may be able to do a simple port to it.

+It does not seem necessary to share a translation cache across workers/instances of this service, given the relatively small memory footprint and modest database demand of each cache.
+However, if we wish to do so, we may wish to use [Redis](https://redis.io/) for the shared cache service.